codatio/codat-docs/docs/underwriting/uw-decision.md

 ## Fetching financial data with Assess

+You can explore Assess' other endpoints to focus on data relevant for your underwriting model.

 Let’s review how Codat supports the automatic decision-making by providing the data required to calculate the ratios.
 To fetch the data used by the [LoanUnderwriter](https://dev.azure.com/codat/Codat%20Spikes/_git/DemosUnderwriting?path=/Codat.Demos.Underwriting.Api/Services/LoanUnderwriter.cs&version=GBmain) service, we use Assess' [Enhanced Profit and Loss](https://docs.codat.io/assess-api#/operations/get-data-companies-companyId-connections-connectionId-assess-enhancedProfitAndLoss) and [Enhanced Balance Sheet](https://docs.codat.io/assess-api#/operations/get-data-companies-companyId-connections-connectionId-assess-enhancedBalanceSheet) endpoints for analysis:

 ```html